isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 a world where all animals are treated as fellow sentient beings.
 One of their key focus areas is Wildlife Rescue and Rehabilitation, where they rescue thousands of animals each year.
-In this talk, learn more about how Singapore's only Wildlife Rescue charity functions and hear about our most exciting rescue stories.
+In this talk, learn more about how Singapore's only Wildlife Rescue charity functions and hear about their most exciting rescue stories.
 Empower yourselves to play a part in helping animals by learning what to do when you see various animals who are injured or in distress.</p>
 <p></p>
 <p>Speaker: Karina Lim, Wildlife Rescue &amp; Rehabilitation Manager at ACRES</p>
 </td>